department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-01-my-health-ia-tree-test/research-plan.md

 The prioritized tasks, linked to our testing objective, were carefully curated such that they reflect how Veterans might naturally approach the website.
 We ensured that the answer wasn't given away by using the same language that’s in the tree itself, and we used plain language to write the tasks.
 Below, the parentheticals describe the general goal of the task.

 **Veteran tasks**
+- You drove to see your VA primary care physician and want to get paid back for the cost of gas.
 - You saw your primary care provider last month and want to review what was decided for next steps in your care.
-- Your primary care doctor asked you to fill out some forms online before your visit next week.
+- You need to request a refill for a prescription you get from VA by mail.
 - You want to know the name of the prescription that you stopped taking last summer for a skin condition.
 - You want to find the results of a recent MRI you had done.
+- You need to know when you had your last tetanus shot.
 - You want to know what your blood pressure was the last time you had it taken by your primary care physician.
 - You want to get a copy of your VA health records for your personal files.
 - You need to order new batteries for your hearing aid.
 - You recently lost your ID card for your Veteran health care and need to get a new one.

 [Link to trees]()